chiheb08/vespa-vectorstore/rag_app/README.md

 Wait for Vespa to become healthy (first start can take a bit).

+Note: this stack uses a small one-shot container `vespa-deployer` that deploys the Vespa schema automatically once Vespa is healthy.

 If you see a build error like:

 > `unable to prepare context: path ".../vespa-metrics-exporter" not found`